 Karen D. Gordon

 B.Sc.
-Guelph, PhD Western Ontario, P.Eng - Associate Professor and Associate Dean (Academic), College of Engineering and Physical Science
+Guelph, PhD Western Ontario, P.Eng. - Professor and Associate Dean (Academic), College of Engineering and Physical Science

 B.Sc.
 Brock, M.Sc., PhD Guelph - Associate Professor